Whether lounging by the pool, picnicking at a winery or

 Tomato Bruschetta

-2 cup small cherry tomatoes, if larger cut in half
+2 cup small cherry tomatoes, if larger cut in half2 Tbl olive oil

 Pinch kosher salt and pepper